Abelink23/pyIACOB/README.md

 - IACOB-Broad (S. Simón-Díaz & A. Herrero 2013)
 - MAUI (M.A.
 Urbaneja 2017)

 Created by: Abel de Burgos

-# Python Requirements (latest versions for each module are used):
+# Python Requirements:

-- Python 3.8 or above
+- Python 3.8.2 or above
-- numpy
+- numpy 1.20.2
-- math
-- scipy
+- scipy 1.6.2
-- random
+- random 1.2.2
-- astropy
+- astropy 4.2.1
-- astroquery
+- astroquery 0.4.1
-- matplotlib
+- matplotlib 3.3.4
-- progressbar
+- progressbar 2.5

 # Other Requirements:

-- Access to the spectroscopic data stored locally.
+Access to the spectroscopic data stored locally.
 Available spectra from the IACOB database can be downloaded from http://research.iac.es/proyecto/iacob/iacobcat/

 # Installation:

-For the current version the only steps that have to be done in order to properly configure the package are these:

-- Change the paths to your working directory by modifying the file "paths.txt"
+1. Change the paths to your working directory by modifying the file "paths.txt"
 NOTE: For mist.py to work, drop me an email and I will send you the needed files (~600mb)

-- The main working directory must contain the following sub-folders: lists/lines/ plots tables tmp
+2. Create the main working directories which must contain the following sub-folders:
+  - lists/lines/
+  - plots
+  - tables
+  - tmp

-  * Please put the included file "ALL_OBs_n4+.txt" inside the tables folder.
+3. Put the included file "ALL_OBs_n4+.txt" inside the tables folder.

 # Overview of the modules: